-Italy, Germany, Austria, Ukraine, Russia, Romania, Turkey and other CEE
+Italy, Germany, Austria, Ukraine, Russia, Romania, Turkey, other locations

 Sector